 At the 10 to the 14-day point, most individuals will feel the symptoms they felt during the acute stage begin to subside and fade away.
 Most physical symptoms will fade, though psychological ones like cravings, depression, and ongoing fatigue may require further counseling to help heal.
 This is considered to be the end of the acute withdrawal stage.

 One month and longer brings the end of all physical symptoms of withdrawal, hopefully, and any other symptoms that remain should be measurably tapering off.
 However, it is not uncommon for depression and anxiety or panic to be present for many months after the initial detox.
 For those with a long history of use, there may need to be years of counseling and therapy to recover and solidify the healing fully.

 If you or someone in your life has been dealing with serious withdrawal symptoms from meth or is having trouble detoxing, the best thing you can do for them right away is to let them know that they are not alone and that help is available for them if they choose to accept it.
 When individuals with a substance abuse problem opt to work with addiction professionals, the chances of a successful and long-term recovery become much greater.

 When working with experienced substance abuse professionals, the individual going through recovery will be able to help create a treatment plan that works for them and helps them be successful in their journey.

-If you are currently struggling with an addiction to meth, it is essential that you seek the help you need and deserve before it’s too late.
-Reach out today to a premier detox facility to start walking on the path to a better tomorrow right away.
+If you are currently struggling with an addiction to meth and seeking New York treatment options, you must seek the help you need and deserve before it’s too late.
+At Ascendant, we are experts at treating substance abuse and offer various treatment options, including detox and rehab services.
+So reach out today to our premier detox facility to start walking on the path to a better tomorrow immediately.